The Bankrate promise

 1. Playing out the clock

 Some car salespeople use time as a tool, says Bartlett.
 They’ll draw out the process until you’re exhausted.
 The salesperson is going to be there all day regardless of you.
 So, if you plan on negotiating, don’t be afraid to set aside an entire day to spend at the dealership — and bring something to occupy your time while you wait out the salesperson.

 But you don’t have to go through the entire process in a single day.
 It is fine to take multiple days to make a decision.

 When do you return to the dealership ready to make a purchase, don’t let yourself be taken hostage.
 Say: “Give us your best price.”
 Then, if the salesperson offers to go back and forth negotiating with their manager, tell them to text or email you the results.

 Your strategy: When you do arrive at a dealership, immediately set the pace of the process by saying something like, “I’m here for a test drive.
 Tomorrow, I’ll come back and talk numbers.”

 2. Psychological profiling

 Car sales staff receive extensive training in how to break down the needs and vulnerabilities of prospective customers.
-Their quick assessment of customers can help them tap into scripted questions to lead the process.
+Their quick assessment of customers allows them to tap into scripted questions and lead the process.